-Dr. Hoffman is responsible for the development of commercialization opportunities for The Lundquist Institute's intellectual properties, capabilities and expertise.
+Dr. Hoffman advises the Business Development team regarding commercialization opportunities for The Lundquist Institute's intellectual properties and capabilities.

 Prior to The Lundquist Institute, Dr. Hoffman held senior management roles (COO, CBO, VP) in business, corporate, science, and intellectual property development for biotechnology, healthcare data, medical device, and consumer product companies.
 As part of those efforts Dr. Hoffman drafted, and assisted in the prosecution of, over 70 patents.
 Most recently, he was part of the founding team at Advera Health Analytics where he developed and helped monetize big data platforms that provide real world side effect data on all FDA approved drugs.